 - Game Mods - Modifications to a preexisting published game

 - All teams must pre-register for this event.
-Registration open February 1st.
+Registration opens in February

 - For Original Works all game components (programming, art, music, etc..) must be developed by the game development team.